josephsachs/minare/README.md

 ## Testing Methodology

-The framework uses JUnit 5 with Vert.x extensions and Mockito for testing:

-- Unit tests for entity operations and version bubbling**
+The framework uses JUnit 5 with Vert.x extensions and Mockito for testing entity functions and version bubbling**

-- Artillery used for integration and performance testing
+Artillery used for integration and performance testing

 ## Getting Started